How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Kratky Setup (using a 2-inch deep tray as reservoir):

 Add 14 cups of nutrient-water solution to your reservoir tray.
-The beauty of the Kratky method is that you typically don't need to refill during the grow cycle—the water level naturally drops as plants consume it, creating an air gap that provides oxygen to roots.
+The beauty of the Kratky method is that you typically don't need to refill during the grow cycle.
+The water level naturally drops as plants consume it, creating an air gap that provides oxygen to roots.
 Only refill if the water level drops below the bottom of your roots.
 For more details on this method, check out our comprehensive guide on growing microgreens using the Kratky method.

 1-inch Shallow Trays (standard bottom-watering):